This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Some content-based restrictions may be allowed if they are narrowly tailored to serve a compelling government interest and are the least restrictive way of achieving that interest.

-What the government can regulate: Some categories of speech are considered outside of First Amendment protection; obscenity; defamatory language that is false and is intended to harm the reputation of another person; and “fighting words,” or speech that incites imminent lawless action.
+What the government can regulate: Some categories of speech are considered outside of First Amendment protection — obscenity; defamatory language that is false and is intended to harm the reputation of another person; and “fighting words,” or speech that incites imminent lawless action.

-For speech outside of these categories, generally the government can place “time, place, and manner” restrictions on speech.
+Even for speech outside of these categories, generally the government can place “time, place, and manner” restrictions on speech.
 This kind of restriction does not depend on the subject of the speech, but on the way it is expressed, and is often created to preserve public order, such as preventing parades from clashing with rush-hour traffic.

 These regulations must be narrowly tailored to serve a significant government interest, must be content-neutral, and must leave open ample alternative channels of communication.